Don't save your questions. We've got answers.

 For more information, please refer to our Product Disclosure Statement.

-The Wedge Savings Fund invests your money into high-quality, low-risk cash and fixed interest assets which earn interest.
-This interest is then used to pay the Set Rate the fund offers.
+The Savings Fund invests your money into high-quality, low-risk cash and fixed income assets from across global wholesale money markets.

 The fund’s administrator, Adminis NZ Limited (FSP507546), values the assets held in the Wedge Savings Fund each day.
 Adminis is an independent and regulated asset valuation specialist.